rootstrap/rails_api_base/docs/docker.md

 `Dockerfile` - This Dockerfile is optimized to run in production environments.
 It ensures a minimal image size to run the app, by installing the minimal needed dependencies, and also adds Jemalloc to improve the Ruby memory management.

 ## Intro to Docker Compose
-`docker-compose.yml` - This compose file is intented to use only for local development, NOT FOR PRODUCTION.
+`docker-compose.yml` - This compose file is intended to be used only for local development, NOT FOR PRODUCTION.
 It runs all the services we need in order to run our Rails server, and can be easily extended to include more services if your app needs to.
 It depends on the `Dockerfile.dev` file and has some "watch" mechanisms to build or reload the app when files change.

 `docker-compose.test.yml` - This compose file is only used for the test environment since it includes a standalone chrome-server service we need to run our E2E tests.